 (Mentor’s FloTHERM product is this type of CFD tool)

 Standardized thermal/airflow models

-Since the late 80’s Electronics Cooling Designers have been able to include the effects of fans, thermal interface materials, heat sinks, etc., in their analysis because the various datasheets included the specific Thermal/Airflow information they needed.
+Since the late 80′s Electronics Cooling Designers have been able to include the effects of fans, thermal interface materials, heat sinks, etc., in their analysis because the various data sheets included the specific thermal/airflow information they needed.
 It hasn’t been so easy on the IC component side and the prediction of junction temperature though.
 Not so long ago when a thermal engineer looked at an IC data sheet the only information for them was a mechanical drawing.
 This is a far cry from adequate.
 If, by some miracle, the IC vendor provided a complete detailed definition, the computational overhead would preclude it’s effective use in a system design model.
-It has taken quite a lot of years but the industry and most IC vendors are accepting, and providing, quality thermal information in their datasheet.
-This information can be junction-to-case and junction-to-board resistances or, even better, a JEDEC DELPHI standard compact thermal model vendors can provide quality thermal data to designers in their data sheets.
+It has taken quite a lot of years but the industry and most IC vendors are accepting, and providing, quality thermal information in their data sheet.
+This information can be junction-to-case and junction-to-board resistances or, even better, a JEDEC DELPHI standard compact thermal model.
 (Mentor’s FloTHERM.PACK product is this type of tool)

 When airflow/thermal data can be efficiently and accurately captured in an analysis model a more complete predictive model can be created.
-In recent years vendors are not only provided the necessary information in datasheets but also provided CFD tool specific parts that allow their customers to more quickly acheive a quality design.
+In recent years vendors are not only providing the necessary information in data sheets but also provide CFD tool specific parts that allow their customers to more quickly achieve a quality design.

 Though CFD, in general, is a valuable design tool all are not created equal.
 Choosing the right one can reduce the design time spent during computer analysis.